Skip to main content

 Is There a Known Cause of Multiple Sclerosis?

-No one specific cause has been identified yet, but there are a few theories.
+No specific cause has been identified yet, but a few theories exist.
 MS could be an auto-immune disease, in which the body’s immune system begins to attack normal body tissue or the myelin-producing cells.
-Studies suggest there may be a triggering factor of some sort, such as a virus.
+Studies suggest there may be a triggering factor, such as a virus.

 A higher incidence of MS is found in the Northern temperate zones of North America and Europe, which may indicate a triggering environmental factor.
 In other words, a specific toxic or vitamin deficiency may cause MS to manifest in those who may be more genetically predisposed to developing MS.